-About all, you should remove every distraction on your landing page.
+Above all, you should remove every distraction on your landing page.
 Make it easy for your site visitors to find exactly what they’re looking for.
 Use explicit cues to guide users to your offer or call-to-action.

 Most successful marketers use directional cues on their opt-in boxes.
-For example, Copyhackers uses a cartoon-like character that points at the opt-in call to action button.
+For example, Copyhackers uses a cartoon-like character that points at the opt-in call-to-action button.

 Marie Forleo uses a white arrow to direct users to her email subscription box.
 It helps the visitor avoid getting lost on the page.